stafsa/Pekora-Unoffical-Client-For-MacOS/README.md

 Just install setup.sh from this link: https://github.com/stafsa/Pekora-Unoffical-Client-For-MacOS/releases/download/pekora/setup.sh .And run the following commands: chmod +x setup.sh sudo ./setup.sh
-Then just wait, it usually takes half a second.It automaticly signs the app.That's all, enjoy playing!
+Then just wait, it usually takes half a minute.It automaticly signs the app.That's all, enjoy playing!